jbcodeforce/jbcodeforce.github.io/docs/coding/tekton.md

 * Create a [Pipeline](#create-pipeline) to define your application's delivery pipeline
 * Create a PersistentVolumeClaim to provide the volume/filesystem for the pipeline execution or provide a VolumeClaimTemplate which creates a PersistentVolumeClaim
 * Create a PipelineRun to instantiate and invoke the pipeline
+* Add triggers to capture events in the source repository.

 ### Define tasks

-The fundamental resource of the Tekton process is the <em>task</em>, which contains at least one step to be executed to perform a useful function.
+Task contains at least one step to be executed to perform a useful function.
+Tasks are executed/run by creating TaskRuns, which are containers running in one pod.
 Tasks execute steps in the order in which they are written, with each step completing before the next step starts.
 While `Pipelines` execute tasks in parallel unless a task is directed to run after the completion of another task.
 This facilitates parallel execution of build / test / deploy activities and is a useful characteristic that guides the user in the grouping of steps within tasks.